mattwestham/workshop_git/README.md

 This repository is used during a Git training workshop as a starting point to learn collaboration and continue to advance your git skills.

+This commit is an example of updating to the upstream repo.